 The speed of a website is a very critical factor in its success.

-In fact, faster loading websites are in for higher SEO rankings, lower bounce rates, higher conversion rates, longer visitor duration on site, as well as offer better overall user experience, and engagement.
+Faster loading websites are in for higher SEO rankings, lower bounce rates, higher conversion rates, longer visitor duration on-site, as well as offer better overall user experience and engagement.

 So, it is in your interest to take advantage of the best website speed test tools and achieve optimal performance.

-Today we share with you 10 Best Website Speed Test Tools with which you can analyze your website performance and take corrective measures for optimizing your website speed.
+Today we share with you the 10 Best Website Speed Test Tools to analyze your website performance and take corrective measures for optimizing your website speed.

 It is important for you to know that the average amount of time that most Internet users can tolerate concerning slow loading websites is only 2 seconds.
 This itself spells the importance of website speed.

-So, it is very important for your website to be reliable and fast loading.
+So, your website needs to be reliable and fast loading.

 What is Page Speed?